How to Write the Perfect Job Application Email

 Times have changed and in our opinion the cover letter is almost redundant.
 If the job advertisement specifically requests a cover letter attachment, always comply.
 Otherwise, focus on creating a personal, concise introductory email.
 This is the preferred method for applying to engineering, scientific, and manufacturing roles.

-💡 Pro Tip: Cover letters for applications to recruitment companies are not required, However, do always back up your application with an introductory call to the recruiter.
+Pro Tip: Cover letters for applications to recruitment companies are normally not required, However, do always back up your application with an introductory call to the recruiter.
 Building a strong relationship with your recruiter is essential—they can gain a clear understanding of your needs, and you can assess their competence and ability to support your job search effectively.

-Subject Line for Job Application Email
+How to Write a Strong Subject Line for a Job Application Email

 Email Subject Line: